nerdfiles/ft-html/README.md

 # FT-HTML

-A Reference Architecture for field modeling markup at the application layer within the TCP/IP concerning various layouts of Broadly Layered Distributed Systems.
+A Reference Architecture for field modeling markup of discovered resources at the application layer within the TCP/IP stack concerning various layouts of [Broadly Layered Distributed Systems][0].
+Ideally a system like Bitcoin could be described as a Broadly Layered system such that subsystem layers can be richly declared in HTML.

+So, consider a fictional outline of a (potentially) Broadly Layered system of Bitcoin:

+1. Network Layer
+   Capabilities might involve `recovery` or `reconfig`
+2. Serialization Layer
+   Capabilities might involve `sequential-retry` or `reconfig`
+3. P2P Layer
+   Capabilities might involve `parallel-recovery` or `reintegration`
+4. Memory Pool Layer
+   Capabilities might involve `parallel-diagnosis` or `rollback`
+5. Chaining Layer
+   Capabilities might involve `restart` or `repair`
+6. Sanitization Layer
+   Capabilities might involve `reintegrate` or `rollback`
+7. Wallet Layer
+   Capabilities might involve `retry` or `skip` or `mask`

 ## Overview

-FT-HTML presupposes a layered system substrate to underpin Structural Meaning as [link relations](http://www.iana.org/assignments/link-relations/link-relations.xhtml).
+FT-HTML presupposes a layered system substrate to underpin Structural Meaning as [link relations][1].
 We are injecting a dictionary of fault-tolerance link relation types, largely informed by Principles of URI/ID Design.

 ![H Factors - HTML](http://amundsen.com/images/hypermedia/hfactors-html.png)